-Erifili is an Associate with RMI’s Electricity practice.
+Erifili is an Associate with RMI’s Carbon-Free Electricity practice.
 As a part of the Electricity Innovation Lab (eLab) team, she coordinates with NGOs to create a national coalition for decarbonization in line with the 1.5 degree target.

 Before RMI, Erifili earned her Master’s in Public Administration in Environmental Science Science and Policy from Columbia University.
 Her graduate program focused on the intersection of scientific analysis and international affairs.
 While working toward her degree, Erifili served on the Buildings Team at the New York City Mayor’s Office of Sustainability, working on Net Zero Building policy.
 Specifically she modeled cost premiums associated with Net Zero construction, and she worked to integrate resilient design principles into building policy.